proycon/foliapy/docs/source/folia.rst

     Original
     Suggestion

-Alignments
+Relations
 ------------------

-Alignments are used to make reference to external documents.
+Relations are used to make reference to external documents.
 It concerns references as annotation rather than references which are explicitly part of the text, such as hyperlinks and :class:`Reference`.